When, Why & How You Might Need Wisdom Teeth Removed

 • Cuts away the bone that may be blocking access to the root of the tooth

-• Divides the tooth into sections or pieces to make it easier to remove
+• Divide the tooth into sections or pieces to make it easier to remove

 • Completely takes out the tooth